 - Background information and other company resources

-LinkedIn, one of the biggest social media platforms for recruiters and job seekers, has also introduced video to their platform.
-This poses new opportunities to add video resources to your company page and connect with candidates right in their News Feed.
+LinkedIn, one of the biggest social media platforms for recruiters and job seekers, offers opportunities to share recruiting videos and job ads.